mysmartblinds/mysmartblinds/README.md

-# Welcome to mysmartrollo - let the sun wake you up
+# Welcome to mysmartblinds - let the sun wake you up

 Almost everyone is using window blinds / rollos at the insides of windows.
 The default method to move blinds like that up and down is via a pearl chain.
 That can be annoying in everyday use, especially if there are curtains, beds or tables close to the window.
 I created a system, which can automate your blinds or rollos, easy manually control is of course possible as well.